Testosterone Injection

 • tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while receiving testosterone injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 • if you are male, tell your doctor if you have breast cancer or have or may have prostate cancer.
-Also tell your doctor if you have heart, liver, or kidney disease.
 Your doctor may tell you that you should not receive testosterone injection.

-• tell your doctor if you have or have ever had sleep apnea (breathing stops for short periods of time during sleep); benign prostate hyperplasia (BPH; an enlarged prostate); high blood levels of calcium; cancer; diabetes; depression or other mental illness; or lung disease.
+• tell your doctor if you have or have ever had sleep apnea (breathing stops for short periods of time during sleep); urinary problems; benign prostate hyperplasia (BPH; an enlarged prostate); high blood levels of calcium; cancer; diabetes; depression or other mental illness; high blood pressure, heart disease, a heart attack, or a stroke; blood clots; higher than normal red blood cell counts; or liver, kidney, or lung disease.

-• you should know that there have been reports of serious side effects in people who use testosterone at higher doses, along with other male sex hormone products, or in ways other than directed by a doctor.
+• you should know that testosterone may cause serious side effects if used at higher doses or in ways other than directed by a doctor.
 These side effects may include a heart attack, heart failure, or other heart problems; stroke and mini-stroke; liver disease; seizures; or mental health changes such as depression, mania (frenzied, abnormally excited mood), aggressive or unfriendly behavior, hallucinations (seeing things or hearing voices that do not exist), or delusions (having strange thoughts or beliefs that have no basis in reality).
 People who use higher doses of testosterone than recommended by a doctor may also experience withdrawal symptoms such as depression, extreme tiredness, craving, irritability, restlessness, loss of appetite, inability to fall asleep or stay asleep, or a decreased sex drive, if they suddenly stop using testosterone.
 Be sure to use testosterone injection exactly as directed by your doctor.

 What special dietary instructions should I follow?